The 5 Best Bodhrans (2023) – Irish Frame Drums

 • Frame drum design is slightly different from a classic bodhran.

 Mostly used for recreational and tame purposes, this frame drum has a nice, warm tone.
 If you’re just starting out or need a frame drum to practice, this is a good way to go.
-Another thing that helps is its light weight and decent build.
+Another thing that helps is its lightweight and decent build.

 Size10”